briansunter/graph/site/src/content/logseq/issue-14.md

 ### Real-world Application

 The primary focus of this experiment is Wikipedia.
-However, this method can extend to personal or corporate kledge bases.
+However, this method can extend to personal or corporate knowledge bases.
 It's a unique alternative for exploring and discovering information.

 With the potential rise in popularity of devices such as Apple Vision, the importance of crafting 3D interfaces could surge significantly.